omkar1344patil/my-etl-pipeline/README.md

 - BigQuery: Where the cleaned-up data ends up
 - Python & SQL: For scripting and transforming data

+### Prerequisites
+To run this project, you'll need:

+- Google Cloud Platform account with access to Cloud Storage and BigQuery
+- Apache Airflow set up locally or on a server
+- Python 3.7+ environment

 ### How to Run It?
 Clone this repository: